 History of the Bournemouth Aviation Museum

 The Museum was originally established in May 1998 as the Jet Heritage Museum (housed in the Jet Heritage hangar at Bournemouth Airport).
-The museum had the advantage of visitors being able to see work underway on Jet Heritage’s fighter collection as well as access to an outside viewing area.
-In June 1999 a historic open day was held by the museum where, as well as the Jet Heritage aircraft, visitors were treated to a visit by Concorde.
+The museum had the advantage of visitors being able to see work underway on Jet Heritage’s fighter collection, as well as access to an outside viewing area.
+In June 1999, a historic open day was held by the museum, where, as well as the Jet Heritage aircraft, visitors were treated to a visit by Concorde.

-Sadly Jet Heritage went into liquidation in August 1999. but, being a separate Charitable Foundation, the museum side remained in business.
+Sadly, Jet Heritage went into liquidation in August 1999.
+But, being a separate Charitable Foundation, the museum side remained in business.
 It then became the Bournemouth Aviation Museum, run by a team of volunteers.
 Exhibits ranged in size from an Isaacs Fury to a BAC One-Eleven.

 A new location